 Ugly Truth #5: You Wouldn’t Train in the Gym for Only 2 Minutes

-But the truth is, effort breeds results.
-There are no shortcuts for living a healthy and happy life.
+But the truth is effort breeds results.
+There are no shortcuts to living a healthy and happy life.
 It takes eating well, moving around, sleeping well, building strong relationships, and also some time disconnecting, reflecting, and meditating.

 Meditation is training for the mind.
 We train it to be more focused, creative, patient, and grateful.
 It also trains us to find peace and joy within.
 To be more loving, more mindful and more present.

 That’s why 20 minutes isn’t just the bare minimum for cardiovascular exercise, but also for meditation.

 Ugly Truth #6: The Mind Can’t Enter Low Brainwave Frequencies Where Deep Healing Occurs

 When we sleep, our brains go through several stages of NREM and REM sleep.
 Similarly, when we meditate our brain goes through several stages as well.

 Our brains are always producing brainwaves.
 These are divided up into five bands of wavelength: gamma, beta, alpha, theta and delta.

 Beta brainwave frequency of our normal waking mind.
 When we start to meditate, our brain goes into alpha, which is slightly slower and occurs when our body and mind become relaxed.

 As we continue meditating, our mind goes into theta, where creativity, insights, dreams, and reduced consciousness occur.